 Photo courtesy: Arnold Gatilao

 Fine julienned tuber can be a great addition to salads or slaws.

 Deep-fry its thin slices in vegetable oil (as in potato chips) to prepare chips.

 Boiled sunchoke can be pureed, and can be used as a dip or in fillings for pancakes.

 It complements well with other tubers like a potato in a variety of mouth-watering stews and soups.
 Roasted sunchoke is eaten as a side dish with turkey, lamb, etc.

 Jerusalem artichoke contains inert carbohydrates in the form of inulin.
 Inulin does not get digested in the gut and passes as it is in the bowel movements.
 Sometimes, this may cause troublesome indigestion problems, especially in those who are new to use them in the food.
-Eating large quantity of roughage may cause gaseous distension and gripping pain in the stomach.
+Eating a large quantity of roughage may cause gaseous distension and gripping pain in the stomach.
 (Medical disclaimer).

 ≻≻-Back to Home page.